-The Disabled American Veteran plate is implemented, exempting 1 vehicle from fees.
+The Disabled American Veteran plate was implemented, exempting 1 vehicle from fees.

-The Former Prisoner of War plate is implemented, exempting 1 vehicle from fees.
+The Former Prisoner of War plate was implemented, exempting 1 vehicle from fees.

-The legislature passes a bill requiring replacement of license plates 5 years or older, and plates issued on or before January 1, 1968.
+The legislature passes a bill requiring license plates being replaced if they were 5 years or older, and plates issued on or before January 1, 1968.

-The legislature passes a bill requiring the Department of Licensing to design a new license plate for the Washington State’s Centennial.
-Washington residents turn in 1,300 designs.
-A panel selects 12 finalists, and the final design is selected by the Governor and Director of the Department of Licensing.
-The winner of the design contest is Eric Booth, an 18-year-old high school student.
+The legislature passed a bill requiring the Department of Licensing to design a new plate for the Washington State’s Centennial.
+Washington residents turned in 1,300 designs.
+A panel selected 12 finalists, and the final design was selected by the Governor and Department of Licensing’s Director.
+The design winner was Eric Booth, an 18-year-old high school student.

-The legislature authorizes the use of single letters or numbers on personalized license plates.
+The legislature authorized the use of single letters or numbers on personalized license plates.

-Plate replacement legislation is repealed due to public outcry.
+Plate replacement legislation was repealed due to public outcry.

-Pearl Harbor Survivor plates are implemented, and surviving spouses of POW’s are exempted from fees for 1 vehicle.
+Pearl Harbor Survivor plates were implemented, and surviving spouses of POW’s were exempted from fees for 1 vehicle.

-Centennial license plates are issued starting January 1, 1987.
-The plates have a blue rendition of Mount Rainier on a white background, with “Washington” and “Centennial Celebration” in red.
+Centennial license plates were issued starting January 1, 1987.
+The plates had a blue rendition of Mount Rainier on a white background, with “Washington” and “Centennial Celebration” in red.